Starting Price, Per Night*

 Panama Canal cruises offer an opportunity to experience two vast oceans as well as transiting one of the world’s modern marvels: the Panama Canal.
 While the canal is just 77 kilometres long, it divides two continents and changed the face of the shipping and cruising industries.
 Finding a passageway from the Atlantic to the Pacific was a dream for hundreds of years, ever since the 16th century when the King of Spain sent explorers to determine if they could find a route over the mountains and through the jungle.
 It was impossible, but the Spanish weren’t the last to try.
 In the 1880s, the French started to build a canal in Panama but corruption and graft were the death knells of the project.
 It wasn’t until the United States got involved in the early 1900s that the Panama Canal had a chance of becoming a reality.
 Construction began in 1904 and was completed 10 years later.
 It was an amazing technological feat for the time and is still a place that’s revered by engineers and anyone that appreciates ingenuity.
+Now, avid adventurers looking to explore Central America can do so on a fantastic Panama Canal cruise!

 When to Cruise the Panama Canal & Central America